green-momentum/erik/README.md

 # ERIK

-A pet game written in Godot & Rust.
+A pet game written in Lua.
 Our hero is a girl named Defne looking for chocolate in her messy room full of toys.
 The first version of this game was written in Lua & LÖVE.

+For Godot & Rust version, take a look at this [repository](https://github.com/gkmngrgn/plum).

 ## Authors